 ACT encourages clients to accept difficult thoughts and emotions rather than trying to eliminate them.
 By fostering mindfulness and identifying core values, clients can take meaningful steps toward a fulfilling life despite life's challenges.

-As a pluralistic therapist, I believe that no single therapy works for everyone.
+I believe that no single anything works for everyone.
 People are complex, and healing looks different for each of us.
-That’s why I draw from a variety of therapeutic approaches, including Acceptance and Commitment Therapy (ACT), and tailor the work to suit you—your needs, your pace, your values.
+That’s why I draw from a variety of approaches, including Acceptance and Commitment Therapy (ACT), and tailor the work to suit you—your needs, your pace, your values.

 What is ACT?